 Our Speakers | United in Diversity

-My name is Nicanor Diaz and I’m the Immigrant Services Manager at the Denver Public Library working at the Athmar Park Branch Library.
-He has worked in libraries since 2005, including a 6 month practicum at the Argentinean National Library in Buenos Aires.
-He has been involved with Reforma since 2007 as a member and in 2022 I’ll be the President of REFORMA National which is the national association that promotes library and information services to Latinos and Spanish speakers.
+My name is Nicanor Diaz and I’m the Immigrant Services Manager at the Denver Public Library.
+I have worked in libraries since 2005, including a 6 month practicum at the Argentinean National Library in Buenos Aires.
+I have been involved with Reforma since 2007 as a member and in 2022 I’ll be the President of REFORMA National which is the national association that promotes library and information services to Latinos and Spanish speakers.

 Twanna Hodge (she/her) is the Diversity, Equity, and Inclusion Librarian at the University of Florida Libraries.
 She holds an MLIS from the University of Washington.
 Her research and professional interests include diversity, equity, inclusion, and accessibility issues and efforts in the workplace and LIS curriculum, library residencies and fellowships, cultural humility, and the retention of underrepresented and BIPOC library staff in librarianship.
 She is the National Conference of African American Librarians (NCAAL) XI Conference Programming Committee co-chair, the Association of College and Research Libraries (ACRL) 2021 Scholarship Committee, co-chair, and more.
 She is a 2013 Spectrum Scholar and 2018 ALA Emerging Leader.

 CAROLE LINDSTROM | Caldecott Medalist Author of We Are Water Protectors.